 No, they do not.
 A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
 This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
 This is why reputation is very important for validators.

-Even though there is no obligation for validators to self-bond MNTs, delegators should want their validator to have self-bonded MNTs in their staking pool.
+Even though there is no obligation for validators to self-bond BIPs, delegators should want their validator to have self-bonded BIPs in their staking pool.
 In other words, validators should have skin in the game.